ArChrisVa/Ticket-Booking-System/README.md

 An **event-driven microservices backend** for booking event tickets, built to practice real-world backend system design — database performance, security, concurrency control, asynchronous messaging, and an API gateway.
+A lightweight **Next.js storefront** sits on top so the whole system is clickable end-to-end.

-> Learning-focused but production-shaped: 5 services, a database per service, a message
+> Learning-focused but production-shaped: 5 backend services, a database per service, a
-> broker, JWT auth, and a hand-built API gateway — all orchestrated with Docker Compose.
+> message broker, JWT auth, and a hand-built API gateway — all orchestrated with Docker
+> Compose — plus an Eventbrite-style Next.js front end that talks only to the gateway.

 ---